Where to Buy Flowers for Less

 Street Vendors

-Street flower quality varies depending upon when and where the seller got them and how well they cared for them.
-Many street sellers get their flowers from the same wholesalers that supply florist shops, but some vendors peddle several-day-old blooms.
+Flower vendors pop up downtown, near shopping areas, or along major thoroughfares.
+The quality varies, depending upon when and where the street seller got them and how well they cared for them.
+Many vendors use the same wholesalers that supply florist shops, but some street sellers peddle several-days-old blooms.
 Some vendors work directly for flower shops (and sell the same stems), but some florists employ street hawkers to sell leftovers.
 Be especially careful about buying at the end of the day.
 Even if those lilies were fresh in the morning, chances are they’ve been sitting in the sun for hours and won’t last long in a vase.
+Our undercover shoppers found their prices averaged about 10 percent lower than those at supermarkets and about 50 to 70 percent lower than at most florists.

-On the downside, however, selection is usually very limited.
+However, selection is usually very limited.
 And, of course, you can’t use a street vendor to provide flowers for a wedding or to deliver something to a friend in a hospital.

 Wholesalers

 In the Washington area, you can also buy flowers where many florists do.
 McCallum Sauber Wholesale Florists in Lanham, Middle Atlantic Wholesale Florist in Alexandria, Metro Flower Market in Chantilly, and Potomac Floral Wholesale in Silver Spring are all open to the public.
-These wholesalers not only offer incredible variety, but also tremendous savings: We found their prices were as low as the least expensive retail florists we shopped.
+These wholesalers not only offer incredible variety but also tremendous savings: We found their prices were as low as the least expensive retail florists we shopped.

-Supermarkets and Warehouse Clubs
+Grocery Stores and Warehouse Clubs

 Like street vendors, supermarkets, warehouse clubs, and other mass merchandisers count on big-time foot traffic, selling flowers to shoppers who stop in to buy a few things but leave with a cartful of other stuff.